Glasgow South Western Line: History

 During the electrification of the West Coast Main Line in the early 1970s by British Rail, the line was used as a major diversionary route whilst the Caledonian Railway's Annandale/Clydesdale route was closed, particularly during the weekends.
 Following completion of this project, the sections of line between Barrhead and Kilmarnock (with a crossing loop at Lugton) and Annan and Gretna (controlled from Carlisle) were singled.
 Re-doubling of the Annan to Gretna section was completed in August 2008, controlled from Dumfries Station signal box.

 In early 2009, work commenced to re-double the line between Lugton and Stewarton based on the 2008 plans published by Network Rail.
 Completed in September 2009, this allows ScotRail to run a half-hourly service between Glasgow and Kilmarnock.

-In December 2023, electrification of the first section of the line between Glasgow Central and Barrhead was completed (services started on 11 December 2023 using Class 380 electric trains).
-Further work is currently underway to re-double and electrify the branch line from Thornliebank to East Kilbride.
-In addition, two new railway stations will be built.
-One will be for Hairmyres, 600 m to the west of the existing one, and a new one will be built for East Kilbride, as well extending the doubling of the track between the two by 1.4 km.
-In total, this represents a £140 million investment by the Scottish Government, as part of an attempt to decarbonise the railway across Scotland.
+In December 2023, electrification of the first section of the line between Glasgow Central and Barrhead was completed.

+In December 2025, the electrification of the East Kilbride Branch line was completed, this involved the relocation and construction of a new station at Hairmyres, and the construction of a new station building at the terminus of East Kilbride.

-With the exception of the electrified section between Glasgow Central and Barrhead, all other services on the line are operated using the British Rail Class 156 diesel trains.
+With the exception of the electrified sections between Glasgow Central, East Kilbride and Barrhead which are operated by Class 380 electric trains, all services on the line are operated by Class 156 diesels.